SuperBoots/lazyblaze/README.md

 1. Test installing PowerToys via winget (added to LocalConfig.xml in source)
     * Set up FancyZones
 1. Get OpenVPN Connect set up for work (write down instructions)
-1. Can we get user and machine name from system instead of local config?
-    * this would make life slightly easier when setting up a computer with these restore scripts for the first time